 The Treaty Creek property is located northeast of Stewart, British Columbia.
-In 2009, the Company completed the requirements as set out in the option agreement to earn a 51% interest in the property by issuing 100,000 common shares with a fair value ranging from of \$0.23 to \$0.24 per share and by incurring the balance of aggregate exploration expenditures in excess of \$5,000,000.
-Each of the claims that make up the property is subject to either a 1% or 2% NSR royalty on the Company's ownership interest only.
-The Company has the option to purchase the royalty interests for \$1,500,000 with the exception of 0.5% which can not be purchased and will remain on the claims.
-In 2016, an impairment of \$6,548,376 on the value of the Treaty Creek property was recorded.
-The Company then disposed of 31% of its 51% interest in the property for 500,000 common shares of the purchaser with a fair value of \$1.18 per share.
-The Company had to transfer 25% of the 500,000 common shares of the purchaser to the NSR holders.
-The Company maintains a 20% interest in the property and is not obligated to contribute towards costs until a production notice is given by the operator of the property.
-Exploration costs in the amount of \$75 were incurred by the Company during the current year.
+In 2009, the Company completed the requirements as set out in the option agreement to earn a 51% interest in the property by issuing 100,000 common shares with a fair value ranging from of 0.23 to 0.24 per share and by incurring the balance of aggregate exploration expenditures in excess of 0.23 to 0.24 per share and by incurring the balance of aggregate exploration expenditures in excess of 0.23 to 0.24 per share and by incurring the balance of aggregate exploration expenditures in excess of 0.23 to 0.24 per share and by incurring the balance of aggregate exploration expenditures in excess of 0.23 to 0.24 per share and by incurring the balance of aggregate exploration expenditures in excess of 0.23 to 0.24 per share and by incurring the balance of aggregate exploration expenditures in excess of 0.23 to 0.24 per share and by incurring the balance of aggregate exploration expenditures in excess of 0.23 to 0.24 per share and by incurring the balance of aggregate exploration expenditures in excess of 0.23 to 0.24 per share and by incurring the balance of aggregate exploration expenditures in excess of 0.23 to 0.24 per share and by incurring the balance of aggregate exploration expenditures in excess of 0.23 to 0.24 per share and by incurring the balance of aggregate exploration expenditures in excess of 0.23 to 0.24 per share and by incurring the property is subject to either a 1% or 0.26 NSR royalty on the Company's ownership interest only.
+The Company has the option to purchase the royalty interests for 0.5% which can not be purchased and will remain on the claims.
+In 2016, an impairment of 0.548,376 on the value of the Treaty Creek property was recorded.
+The Company then disposed of 0.21% interest in the property for 500,000 common shares of the purchaser with a fair value of 0.2% of 0.2% of 0.2% of 0.2% of 0.2% of 0.2% of the 500,000 common shares of the purchaser to